Tim Hardaway

 National team career

-Hardaway was originally selected to play for "Dream Team II" in the 1994 FIBA World Championship but was replaced after suffering a torn knee ligament.
+Hardaway had intended to play for "Dream Team II" in the 1994 FIBA World Championship, but was forced to return after suffering a torn knee ligament injury.

-He was also selected (as one of the last two players selected) for the 1998 FIBA World Championship team.
-The team was later replaced with CBA and college players due to the NBA lockout.
+He was also chosen (as one of the last two players selected) for the 1998 FIBA World Championship team.
+Due to the NBA lockout, the team was later replaced with CBA and college players.

-Hardaway was a player/head coach of the Florida Pit Bulls of the ABA in 2006.
+In 2006, Hardaway, a player/head coach of the Florida Pit Bulls of the ABA, was a player/head coach for the Florida Pit Bulls.

-In September 2009, he played for the NBA Generations team in the 2009 NBA Asia Challenge, a series of exhibitions against Korean Basketball League and Philippine Basketball Association players.
+In September 2009, he competed for the NBA Generations team in the 2009 NBA Asia Challenge, a series of exhibitions against Korean Basketball Association and Philippine Basketball Association players.

 Source